uday160386/examples-blockchain/README.md

 # examples-blockchain
-Code examples, techniques and approaches for build a block chain, create cryptocurrency, create a smart contract.
+Code examples, techniques and approaches for
+- building a block chain,
+- creating a cryptocurrency,
+- creating a smart contract.